-The Company retains the services of its brokers, Stifel Nicolaus Europe Limited and Winterflood Securities Limited to, amongst other things; enhance liquidity in the underlying shares.
+The Company retains the services of its broker, Stifel Nicolaus Europe Limited to, amongst other things; enhance liquidity in the underlying shares.

 RISK MITIGATION

 Level of Premium or Discount

 A discount or premium to NAV can occur for a variety of reasons; including market conditions and the extent to which investors undervalue the management activities of the Investment Manager or discount its valuation methodology and judgement.